-The Dutch Public Broadcasting organisation (NPO) created a documentary on this topic:
+The Dutch Public Broadcasting Organisation (NPO) created a 4-part documentary on this topic (Dutch only):

 The BBC just recently dedicated an episode of its renowned "Panorama" to the subject: